The mergers and acquisitions sector could quite easily be described as an industry of failures.

 Examples of the latter include Just Eat Takeaway’s acquisition of Grubhub for $7.3 billion, which created the world’s largest online food delivery company outside China.
 The following month, Uber signed a $2.65 billion deal to acquire Postmates, and most recently, Salesforce bought tech innovators Slack in a $27.7 billion megadeal.

-With takeovers seemingly immune to the effects of the pandemic, there’s clearly still a lot to play for in the M&A world.
+With takeovers seemingly immune to the effects of global uncertainty, there’s clearly still a lot to play for in the M&A world.
 So with so much at stake, how are businesses getting their strategy for mergers and acquisitions so wrong?
-Two words come to mind – rebranding strategy.
+Two words come to mind - rebranding strategy.

 Amazon and Whole Foods: The problem with love at first sight